NYUHackDays/Events/README.md

 Events
 ======

+- Build a web server and simple twitter application, hosted by Dev Bootcamp
 - Introduction to Unity with Javascript
 - Introduction to Machine Learning with Python
 - Q&A + learn to hack!